Cesare al Casaletto

 Must ordertonnarelli cacio e pepe

-Built into the side of Monte dei Cocci in Testaccio — well-known for good reason, with arched brick walls that stay naturally cool in summer.
-The tonnarelli cacio e pepe is reliably excellent; order the carciofi alla giudia in season.
+A Testaccio trattoria built into the side of Monte dei Cocci, the ancient amphorae mound (Via di Monte Testaccio 97), with arched brick walls that stay naturally cool in summer.
+Order the cacio e pepe, and the carciofi alla giudia in season.
+Second outpost in Prati: Flavio al Velavevodetto ai Quiriti.

-InsiderAsk for a table in the arched brick cave section — far more atmospheric than the main room, and cooler in summer.
+InsiderAsk for a table in the arched brick cave section, which beats the main room on atmosphere and, in summer, on temperature.

 Trattoria Pennestri